Skip to main content

 The Foundation of Employer Responsibility

 An employer’s responsibility to protect your data begins with the simple fact that they are collecting it.
-In many instances, your participation in a is a condition of receiving certain benefits, such as lower health insurance premiums.
+In many instances, your participation in a wellness program is a condition of receiving certain benefits, such as lower health insurance premiums.
 This creates a dynamic where the employer is not just a passive recipient of information but an active collector.

 This active role is what gives rise to a duty of care.
 The law is increasingly taking the position that if an employer is going to reap the benefits of a healthier workforce, they must also bear the responsibility of safeguarding the data that underpins that benefit.